RichardNewb1e/Hugo/content/post/Work/Kingst/Customer/Kariz/Arab-Health-2025.md

 ---
 title: "A Heartfelt Thank You from Kimia at Arab Health 2025"
 date: 2025-02-02T10:00:00-05:00 # Adjust the date and time as needed
-categories: ["Customer Appreciation", "Arab Health 2025", "Thank You"]
+categories: ["Customer Appreciation", "Arab Health"]
+feature: true
 ---

 We're still buzzing from the incredible energy of Arab Health 2025!
 It was a fantastic opportunity to connect with so many of our valued customers and partners.
 One of the highlights was receiving a beautiful thank you letter from Kimia.
 It truly made our day, and we wanted to share it with you all.